-Unfortunately, we stayed in Paris for only 2 days.
-We spent the night at the hotel, then through couchsurfing. walked around the city and flew away from Orly.
-I cannot say that I was directly impressed with the city, but the desire to come here for a week and quietly live in the center, having breakfast with croissants, remained.
-Hopefully someday feasible.
+Unfortunately, we only stayed in Paris for 2 days.
+We spent the night at the hotel, then through couchsurfing, walked around the city and flew away from Orly.
+I can't say that I was really very impressed with the city, but the desire to come here for a week and calmly live in the center, having breakfast with croissants, remains.
+Hope we can do it someday.

 There are many attractions in Paris and its environs, but in 2 or 3 days it is quite possible to have time to see the main, most famous and popular ones.
-And ideally, the city should lay more time.
+And ideally, more time should be laid in the city..